DNA damage theory of aging: DNA repair capacity

 Studies comparing DNA repair capacity in different mammalian species have shown that repair capacity correlates with lifespan.
 The initial study of this type, by Hart and Setlow, showed that the ability of skin fibroblasts of seven mammalian species to perform DNA repair after exposure to a DNA damaging agent correlated with lifespan of the species.
 The species studied were shrew, mouse, rat, hamster, cow, elephant and human.
 This initial study stimulated many additional studies involving a wide variety of mammalian species, and the correlation between repair capacity and lifespan generally held up.
 In one of the more recent studies, Burkle et al. studied the level of a particular enzyme, Poly ADP ribose polymerase, which is involved in repair of single-strand breaks in DNA.
 They found that the lifespan of 13 mammalian species correlated with the activity of this enzyme.

 The DNA repair transcriptomes of the liver of humans, naked mole-rats and mice were compared.
-The maximum lifespans of humans, naked mole-rat, and mouse are respectively ~120, 30 and 3 years.
+The maximum lifespans of humans, naked mole-rats, and mice are respectively ~120, 30 and 3 years.
 The longer-lived species, humans and naked mole rats expressed DNA repair genes, including core genes in several DNA repair pathways, at a higher level than did mice.
-In addition, several DNA repair pathways in humans and naked mole-rats were up-regulated compared with mouse.
+In addition, several DNA repair pathways in humans and naked mole-rats were up-regulated compared with mice.
 These findings suggest that increased DNA repair facilitates greater longevity.

 Over the past decade, a series of papers have shown that the mitochondrial DNA (mtDNA) base composition correlates with animal species maximum life span.
 The mitochondrial DNA base composition is thought to reflect its nucleotide-specific (guanine, cytosine, thymidine and adenine) different mutation rates (i.e., accumulation of guanine in the mitochondrial DNA of an animal species is due to low guanine mutation rate in the mitochondria of that species).